SturmB/ansible-dotfiles/docs/_build/html/_static/index.rst

 New PC Setup
 ============

 These are instructions for setting up a brand-new Windows 10+ PC to just the way I like it.
+This entire procedure could take an entire day, so make sure to either set aside a block of time to work on it or separate it out into more manageable chunks of time.
+For example, only install and set up Chrome today, then worry about install WSL tomorrow.

 .. toctree::
    :numbered: